ansonchf/OC-User-Activity-Project/README.md

 ## Results Presentation

-The results of this analysis will be presented in the `chat_data.ipynb` notebook and 'slide_show' ppt.
+The results of this analysis will be presented in the `chat_data.ipynb` notebook and `slide_show` ppt.